nyorain/vpp/README.md

 It does require a solid C++14 compiler though which means that it is (at the moment) not buildable with MSVC, but it works with newer clang versions and gcc 5/6.

+The main features that would be required in MSVC to make compiling vpp possible are NSDMIs for aggregates (uniform initialization of aggregates with default members) and extented constexpr support.
+Both features are part of the C++14 standard.

-At the moment, vpp does compile a small part of boost (boost::container::pmr) within its own library for more efficient host memory allocations, but since this feature will part of the c++17 standard, this will then no longer be needed (and note that you do not have to have boost installed, the needed files will be compiled together with the vpp source files).
+At the moment, vpp does compile a small part of boost (boost::container::pmr) within its own library for more efficient host memory allocations, but since this feature will part of the C++17 standard, this will then no longer be needed (and note that you do not have to have boost installed, the needed files will be compiled together with the vpp source files).
+Patches that do not decrease vpp code quality but make it msvc 2015 conformant are highly appreciated.

 Just download the repository or clone it with git, run cmake and then build it (with make/ninja/...).
 For the newest changes and fixes, check out the dev git branch, which might be broken (i.e. not compiling or not running) at times.

 ### Troubleshooting